 It’s important that you also check the cancellation policy of your travel provider.
 They’ll be able to give you clear guidance on what their policy is on cancellations due to COVID-19 if your holiday is affected.

-What to do if your upcoming holiday is now unsafe to travel to because of the coronavirus
+My upcoming holiday is unsafe to travel to because of coronavirus, what can I do?

-As it’s currently unsafe for Brits to travel abroad, it’s important you contact your travel provider, airline or accommodation provider to see if they are offering alternatives or refunds.
+While it’s still unsafe for Brits to travel abroad, it’s important you contact your travel provider, airline or accommodation provider to see if they are offering alternatives or refunds.

 If you have a valid Avanti Travel Insurance policy and were planning on travelling to any region that the FCO has now advised against all, or all but essential travel because of the coronavirus, then we can offer to: